Functions for working with nullable values

 Arguments

-• x: A value of non-compound data type.
+• x: Any value of a non-compound data type.

 Example